 Even among species that hibernate, such as black and brown bears, not all these bears will hibernate during the winter.
 Bears in northern Minnesota will find a den, while those in Florida don’t hibernate at all.

 “I live in a part of California that has black bears that don’t hibernate,” Dr. Rae said.
-“But other parts of California, food resources are gone in the winter.”
+“But in other parts of California, food resources are gone in the winter.”

 Bears instinctually slow their metabolism down to hibernate when they know food is scarce during the winter so they can survive to the spring.

-“Actions you take to be a responsible camper during the summer should be the same during the wintertime,” Dr. Rae.
+“Actions you take to be a responsible camper during the summer should be the same during the wintertime,” Dr. Rae said.
 “Animals that are out and about in the winter might be extra hungry.
 They have an ecology that allows them to survive the winter, but they’re definitely still looking for food resources.”
 So, keep your distance!